georgeadamson/json-transformer/README.md

-# VizJS - A Flexible, Pure JavaScript Visual Regression Tool
-VizJS is a pure JavaScript library leveraging [pngjs](https://github.com/lukeapage/pngjs) and [pixelmatch](https://github.com/mapbox/pixelmatch) to provide visual regression tests with flexible back-end storage options.
+# JSONTransformer - A tool for generating a new JSON format from an existing JSON tree.